“Sometimes life is so hard. I just wish I could be in a better mood,

 "We're not grateful because we're happy.
 We're happy because we're grateful.” - Brother David Stendl-Rast

 Life can be hard.
-And being a parent is one of the hardest things we do.
-No wonder we're in a bad mood sometimes.
+And being a parent can be one of the hardest things we do.
+It's not surprising that we find ourselves in a bad mood sometimes.

 Let's do an experiment.

 Name 10 things for which you're grateful.
+Imagine those things.
 Feel that gratitude.

 Actually do this.

 What do you notice after doing this practice?
 Research shows that you can actually shift a bad mood with an avalanche of appreciation.

 You can use small variations on this practice all day long to shift your mood, any time.